-In January 2014, we began doing business as Tri County Community Action in order to better reflect our three county service area; Cumberland, Dauphin and Perry Counties, while also reinforcing Community Action’s promise to change people’s lives and improve communities.
+In January 2014, we began doing business as Tri County Community Action in order to better reflect our three-county service area; Cumberland, Dauphin, and Perry Counties, while also reinforcing Community Action’s promise to change people’s lives and improve communities.

-We use a results oriented and outcome focused approach to promote self-sufficiency, family stability and community revitalization to eradicate poverty, through empowerment and helping people help themselves.
+We use a results-oriented and outcome-focused approach to promote self-sufficiency, family stability, and community revitalization to eradicate poverty, through empowerment and helping people help themselves.

-Today, we offer a comprehensive approach to individual, family, and neighborhood success through a myriad of programming - budgeting, home ownership, parenting, and financial literacy education, to more enhanced supportive services such as child development, case management, and neighborhood revitalization - all in effort to support families, strengthen communities, and eliminate poverty.
+Today, we offer a comprehensive approach to individual, family, and neighborhood success through a myriad of programming - budgeting, parenting, and financial literacy education, to more enhanced supportive services such as child development, case management, and neighborhood revitalization - all in an effort to support families, strengthen communities, and eliminate poverty.

-As part of the national Community Action network, we work towards these 3 national goals:
+As part of the national Community Action Network, we work towards these 3 national goals:

 Goal 1 - Individuals and families with low incomes are stable and achieve economic security.

-Goal 2 – Communities where people with low incomes live are healthy and offer economic security.
+Goal 2 – Communities, where people with low incomes live, are healthy, and offer economic security.

 Goal 3 – People with low incomes are engaged and active in building opportunities in communities.